Professional wrestling in New Zealand: Shows from other international promotions held in New Zealand

-Major Events by New Zealand promotions
+Major events by New Zealand promotions

 CPW MitchellMania

 Capital Pro Wrestling's MitchellMania event is the only event in history to feature wrestlers from every professional wrestling promotion in New Zealand.
 Promotions featured included UCW, Maniacs United, IPW, PWE, Hughes Academy, Asylum Pro, NZWPW and SPW.

 It was a fundraiser and every active New Zealand promotion at the time joined together for the event, raising over $1800 in ticket sales towards getting "New Zealand's biggest wrestling fan" Mitchell Fels to WrestleMania 35.

 The story gained mainstream media attention and was featured on Stuff.co.nz and Newshub.

 This helped Mitchell Fels receive over $25,000 on Givealittle in total and would later receive free tickets to the Hall of Fame induction ceremony and WrestleMania.
-This announcement was made on Three's The Project current affairs television program, by WWE NXT superstar Dakota Kai.
+This announcement was made on Three's The Project current affairs television programme, by WWE NXT superstar Dakota Kai.

 SPW Southern Rumble

 On 14 July 2018, SPW held the biggest live independent wrestling show seen in New Zealand for over 27 years, the 2018 Southern Rumble, which was held at ILT Stadium in Invercargill in front of 1,200+ in attendance.
 The event featured well known overseas wrestlers such as Will Ospreay, Tenille Dashwood and Bea Priestley.
 The main event was a 20-man Southern Rumble match won by Kane Khan.

 The 2019 Southern Rumble event was held again in ILT Stadium on 13 July 2019, with similar attendance numbers.
 The 2019 event was a cross promotional event with Melbourne City Wrestling (MCW).
-The show featured 8 matches including a Winner Takes All match for the SPW New Zealand Championship and the MCW Heavyweight Championship.
+The show featured 8 matches including a Winner Takes All match for the SPW New Zealand Championship and the MCW World Heavyweight Championship.
 JK Moody won the 20-man Southern Rumble main event.
 On 24 August 2019, the event aired on TVNZ Duke and was viewed by over 40,000 people.